Autonomous-VEXU/otto_gazebo/README.md

 ```

 ## Launch Files
-Moderately detialed descriptions about what each launch file does and its arguments plus which outside packages it references/uses. </br>
+Moderately detailed descriptions about what each launch file does and its arguments plus which outside packages it references/uses. </br>

 Argument formatting for this `README.md` file:</br>
 ```yaml